robertjlooby/ff-stats/README.md

 # Get the best classic lineup (from a csv that has projections)

-`stack exec best-classic -- --file /path/to/csv`
+`stack exec best-classic -- --file /path/to/csv --pool 100`